markrosos/BetterDiscord-Darker-Theme/README.md

 # BetterDiscord-Darker-Theme
-Custom css for a darker Discord theme with BetterDiscord.
+Custom css for a slightly darker Discord theme with BetterDiscord.
 Changes colors only, no other modifications.

 ![alt text](https://github.com/markrosos/BetterDiscord-Darker-Theme/blob/main/preview.png?raw=true)